Colorado Supreme Court: Current makeup

-The current Colorado Supreme Court's membership, and the date each Justice was appointed, is as follows:
+The current Colorado Supreme Court's membership, and the date each justice was appointed, is as follows:

 Appointment process

 When a vacancy on the court occurs, a commission established by the state constitution reviews submitted applications.
 The commission submits three names to the Governor.
 The Governor of Colorado then has 15 days to select the next justice from that list.

 The justice selected serves a provisional two-year term before facing a retention election.
 The voters then chose whether to retain or not retain the justice.
 If the justice is retained, they go on to serve a full 10-year term before the next retention election.

 If a justice is not retained, the appointment process starts again.
 However, no appellate judge has ever lost a retention election since the system was put in place in 1966.
 The Justices are not elected as partisan officials, although they are initially appointed by a partisan elected official.

 In 2006, an effort to change this system of retaining judges by initiative was rejected by voters, in part due to a campaign against the initiative which had strong support from both Democratic and Republican members of the Colorado Bar Association.

-The chief justice is selected by the justices from amongst themselves.
+The chief justice is selected by the justices from among themselves.